Perle4pearl/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that delete a directory in another directory
+the script that delete a directory in another one